-Stage two - Formal complaint made to the headteacher, or in the case of a complaint against the headteacher, made in writing to the chair of governors
+Stage two - Formal complaint made to relevant member of SLT, or in the case of a complaint against the headteacher, made in writing to the chair of governors

 Stage two of the process will be completed within 15 school days.
-Where the situation is recognised as complex, and it is deemed to be unable to be resolved within this timescale, the headteacher or chair of governors will contact the complainant to inform them of the revised target date via a written notification.
+Where the situation is recognised as complex, and it is deemed to be unable to be resolved within this timescale, the relevant member of SLT or chair of governors will contact the complainant to inform them of the revised target date via a written notification.